 Administrative Employment Opportunities

-Divisional Dean, Social Science Division
+Divisional Dean, Natural Science Division

 Seaver College seeks candidates for the position of divisional dean who hold a full-time faculty appointment within the college, evidence significant scholarly activity, and are recognized as outstanding educators.
 A successful candidate for divisional dean should possess the following qualifications, professional skills, and characteristics.